Environment

 - Abbott M, Binde P, Hodgins D, Korn D, Pereira A, et al. (2013) Conceptual Framework of Harmful Gambling: An International Collaboration.
 Guelph, Ontario: Problem Gambling Research Centre (OPGRC).

-- Easton B (2002) Gambling in New Zealand: an economic overview.
-In: Curtis B, editor.
+- Easton B (2002) Gambling in New Zealand: An economic overview.
+In: Curtis, B, editor.
 Gambling in New Zealand.
 Palmerston North: Dunmore Press. pp. 45-58.

 - Department of Internal Affairs Gambling in Pubs and Clubs (Class 4).
 Wellington: The Department of Internal Affairs.

-- Environment Canterbury Regional Council (2019) Air Quality in the Canterbury Region- Winter 2019 Update: Environment Canterbury Environmental Snapshot Report.
+- Environment Canterbury Regional Council (2018) Air Quality in the Canterbury Region- Winter 2018 Update: Environment Canterbury Environmental Snapshot Report.
 Christchurch: Environment Canterbury Regional Council.

 - World Health Organization (2013) Health effects of particulate matter.
 Copenhagen: World Health Organization.